-According to Accreditation Commission for Education in Nursing (ACEN), student achievement outcome data must be made publicly accessible.
-LTC data is available on each of the LTC nursing programs' web pages.
+According to the Accreditation Commission for Education in Nursing (ACEN), student achievement outcome data must be made publicly accessible.
+Lakeshore data is available on each of the nursing programs' web pages.

 NURSING CURRICULUM AT A GLANCE

 Practical Nursing Technical Diploma